archfizz/slotmachine/README.markdown

 $slots->get('headline', 4);
 ```

-### Assigning multiple GET parameters to a slot
+### Assigning multiple HTTP query parameters to a slot

 If you would like `example.com/?app_data[i]=1` and `example.com/?i=1` to render the same result,
-just assign an array of GET parameters to the `keys` attribute.
+just assign an array of HTTP query parameters to the `keys` attribute.
 This is useful for passing parameters to the Facebook Page Tab, but not having to
 use `app_data` each time.